petervandenabeele/spelfouten/README.md

 The training was reaching a loss of like 0.001 after 10 or 15 epochs.
 But this was not resulting in a similar drop in the eval_loss.
 The reason for this is not clear.

+## Trying RoBERTa (starting from RobBERT)

+Since I failed to reach 100% validation accuracy with the BERT based model for `worden` en `zenden`, I also tried to use the exact same training and validation set on a RoBERTa based model, starting from the Dutch language `RobBERT` model.

+Very interesting findings:
+* the first try converged (locally saved as `outputs/RoBERTa-001`)
+* the version of the model yields validation accuracy of 100% see [results](https://gitlab.com/spelfouten/dutch-simpletransformers/-/blob/8e7b92b782dafc63f730ac2b756602404c7c5e47/src/dt_classification_RobBERT.py#L18-105)
+* and very interestingly, this model gets a 95% accuracy on a short test set evaluating _non-trained_ verbs (`vinden` and `lopen`); See bottom cell of this [notebook](https://gitlab.com/spelfouten/dutch-simpletransformers/-/blob/8e7b92b782dafc63f730ac2b756602404c7c5e47/experiments.ipynb)
+* the second try to train the model did _not_ converge in 15 epochs (I never saw this with BERT, the training always converged)
+* the third try is converging, validation results are TBD